Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Other Applications

 \subsection{Motion Blur}

 Our representation provides an efficient way to filter primitives for motion-blur rendering.
 In particular, it can be used to discard primitives that contribute little to the motion-blur image at an early stage due to their frequency or orientation.
 One specific example is when a Gabor primitive moves half a cycle in the wave-plane direction, and the pair of original and shifted primitives cancel each other.
 This observation can be leveraged to reduce the cost of synthesizing motion blur, either by tuning sampling weights for specific directions and frequencies (Section~\ref{sec:rendering_gabor}) or by not considering primitives that contribute little to the final image.

-In our simple motion blur implementation, we assume objects to move along the direction $\vec{d}$ with motion magnitude $m$.
-We model motion blur as a convolution with a 1D box filter oriented in direction $\vec{d}$ and with size $m$.
-In the frequency domain, this filter has a $\operatorname{sinc}$ function profile that attenuates frequencies aligned with the motion direction.
-For a Gabor kernel with modulation $\vec{\omega}$ this attenuation can be derived as:

-The alignment of $\vec{\omega}$ and $\vec{d}$ directly influences the attenuation.
-As the vectors get more parallel to each other, $|\vec{\omega} \cdot \vec{d}|$ approaches $f_0=\|\vec{\omega}\|$, the motion causes destructive interference, especially for small Gabor primitives.
-Conversely, when the vectors become perpendicular, the primitives are not attenuated and fully contribute to the resulting image.
-Note that this analysis holds for any motion in 3D regardless of the camera orientation.
-We present the analysis of the attenuation function in Figure~\ref{fig:sinc_attenuation}.

-To implement this strategy, we first group Gabor primitives into bins $\boldsymbol{B}_i$ containing different orientations and frequencies.
-Given motion parameters $(\vec{d}, m)$, we cull bin $i$, if the attenuation for the mean frequency and orientation in that bin falls below a fixed threshold.
+We implemented a basic motion blur using our method, which is further detailed in the Supplementary material.

-Figure~\ref{fig:motion_blur} shows an example of applying our technique to an asset decomposed into 3 frequencies, 3 orientation bins, and 1 base Gaussian.
-For linear motion closely aligned with one of these bins, and $m = 0.5$, we achieve a speedup of 1.78x over rendering the full asset, while obtaining almost the same result.
-This result is despite our Gabor kernels having low $f_0$, which reduces their orientation selectivity, and a sparse set of bins covering a large range of orientations and frequencies, pointing to the practicality of the approach.
+Figure~\ref{fig:motion_blur} shows an example of applying motion blur to an asset.
+We achieve a speedup of 1.78x over rendering the full asset, while obtaining almost the same result.
+This result is despite our Gabor kernels having low peak frequencies, which reduces their orientation selectivity.
+This points out the practicality of our approach.
 Adapting directional importance sampling techniques could yield further efficiency gains and quality-speed trade-offs, as many combinations of motion directions and magnitudes result in significant attenuation.
 We consider this as an interesting extension.